-238. CLARK, supra note 10, § 4.1, at 141; KLEIN & COFFEE, supra note 91, at 163-69.
+^{238.} CLARK, supra note 10, § 4.1, at 141; KLEIN & COFFEE, supra note 91, at 163-69.

-239. E.g., DEL.
+^{239.} E.g., DEL.
 CODE ANN. tit 8, § 102(b)(7) (1991).

-242. Bainbridge, supra note 3, at 1002 n.133 (saying that this was almost Published by University of Missouri School of Law Scholarship Repository, 1994 they could realistically have hoped for is an additional argument that directors could raise, if they were sued over some exercise of business judgment.
-In this area, as in many others, it is in defendants' interests to delay, and disputes over effects on other constituencies can certainly extend litigation, even if they do not persuade a court to dismiss an action on preliminary motion.
-The statutes thus have the potential to erect additional barriers to shareholders' ability to hold directors accountable for what they do or do not do.
+in fact insulate their director clients from liability.242 Indeed, all they could realistically have hoped for is an additional argument that directors could raise, if they were sued over some exercise of business judgment.
+In this area, as in many others,243 it is in defendants' interests to delay, and disputes over effects on other constituencies can certainly extend litigation, even if they do not persuade a court to dismiss an action on preliminary motion.244 The statutes thus have the potential to erect additional barriers to shareholders' ability to hold directors accountable for what they do or do not do.245

 If the concern for excessive liability being imposed on directors is legitimate, the other constituency statutes are, at best, an imperfect, indirect reaction.
 It would be much better to provide limitations on liability directly, through legislation targeted at those areas in which limitations may be appropriate.
-Rather than adopt statutory limitations, applicable to all corporations, it would seem better to permit corporations to elect to adopt limits on their own directors' liability, and such limitations should be subject certainly the intent of the drafters, but at least some of the legislators had real concern for nonshareholder constituencies).
+Rather than adopt statutory limitations, applicable to all corporations, it would seem better to permit corporations to elect to adopt limits on their own directors' liability, and such limitations should be subject to shareholder approval.
+Ideally, they should be subject to periodic reapproval, perhaps every

+242. Bainbridge, supra note 3, at 1002 n.133 (saying that this was almost certainly the intent of the drafters, but at least some of the legislators had real concern for nonshareholder constituencies).
 Bainbridge cites back to his footnote 115, at 996, in which he quotes exchanges with some of the proponents of the Pennsylvania version, and cites to Charles J. Dangelo, Comment, Community Effects as a Factor in Corporate Decisions Under Pennsylvania's New Business Corporation Law: Objective Evidence of a Subjective Process, 28 DUQ.
 L. REV. 533, 536 (1990), for the notion that the legislation was intended to benefit shareholders as well as other constituencies, not to protect corporate management.
 At best, this reflects the thinking of those particular legislators; it says nothing at all about what the collective intent of the legislature as a whole may have been.
 Indeed, particularly in the area of state legislation, the term "legislative intent" is an oxymoron.